AlexDavisIII/project-cafe/README.md

 This is Project Cafe!
-The beginnings of a webapp with music focus and a dab of community.
+A web app with music and community at the center

+This web app uses ExpressJS as a web server